It’s a core part of many of Microsoft’s cloud applications - but what actually is it?

 Organisations can access CDS from as little as £7.50 a month per user via the Power Apps single app licence.

-To discuss solutions using common data service please get in touch.
+To discuss business solutions using Microsoft's Common Data Service please get in touch: